-Despite her home’s close proximity to this busy street, Rima quickly grew tired of the routine of married life and began to withdraw from the world around her, spending most of her time inside her caravan.
+Despite her home’s close proximity to this busy street, Huda quickly grew tired of the routine of married life and began to withdraw from the world around her, spending most of her time inside her caravan.
 She’d spend hours staring blankly through a barred window in her home, watching as girls, most of whom were younger than her, walked back and forth to school each day.

-Rima’s conservative family forced her to drop out of school in the fifth grade, long before the war in Syria broke out.
-But as a married woman now living in a different country, Rima had hoped for the chance to resume her studies.
+Huda’s conservative family forced her to drop out of school in the fifth grade, long before the war in Syria broke out.
+But as a married woman now living in a different country, Huda had hoped for the chance to resume her studies.
 However, a Jordanian law referred to as the “three-year rule” prevents students out of school for more than three years from attending government-funded schools.

-“At this point, I had begun to lose all hope that I’d ever return to school,” explains Rima.
+“At this point, I had begun to lose all hope that I’d ever return to school,” explains Huda.
 It wasn’t until she received another unexpected knock on her caravan’s door – this time from a volunteer with Relief International promoting a new program for out-of-school students – that her dream was reignited.
 The Drop Out program offers a pathway for students, many of whom have been out of school for years, to resume their studies by enrolling in a rigorous 18-month program.
 After graduation, students can register for classes at Jordanian schools inside the camps or find jobs to supplement their family’s income.

 © Elie Gardner/RI